thirumalaivm/franklin-assets-selector-fork/EXTERNAL_IMAGES.md

 ## Extended Usecase of leveraging DM OpenAPI for Streamlining AEM Franklin Development

 For clients utilizing the `AEM Assets` repository to distribute their assets, the burden of maintaining asset integrity due to frequent edits, updates, and deletions performed within AEM is alleviated.
-Thanks to `Dynamic Media OpenAPI`, synchronization with every DOCX document becomes seamless.
+Thanks to `Dynamic Media with OpenAPI`, synchronization with every DOCX document becomes seamless.

 Simply incorporate the necessary `asset-library` configuration into AEM sidekick plugin, as outlined in [here](https://github.com/hlxsites/franklin-assets-selector/commit/24e99a2455c9372c8a54637f3e24f0fe4c2ac4f5)